openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

   assignment's settings.

 * The :ref:`grace period <Set the Grace Period>` that you can set for the course does not apply to ORA assignments.
+For more information about the grade period setting, see :ref:`Set the Grace Period`.

-* Allow sufficient time for peer assessments to be performed after learners have submitted their own responses.
+* You should allow sufficient time for peer assessments to be performed after learners have submitted their own responses.
 EdX recommends that you allow at least one week between the due date for responses and the due date for peer assessments.
 If the response due time and peer assessment due time are close together, and a learner submits a response just before responses are due, other learners may not have time to perform peer assessments before peer